“It is by studying little things that we attain the great art of having as little misery and as much happiness as possible.” ~ Samuel Johnson

 Bugs Are Here To Stay

 Organic gardeners like to use natural methods for controlling insect ‘pests.’
 (I’d like to think that we’re the pests, really.)
 Some turn to another bug to naturally eliminate caterpillars on specific garden plants: bacillus thuringiensis (Bt).
 Technically Bt is an organic product, but I don’t use it because it kills caterpillars, caterpillars that would otherwise turn into moths or butterflies, moths or butterflies that could become food for other animals or pollinate the flowers that become food for us.
-Knowledge is power.
+It is not selective.
 Think before you use any pesticide, even the organic ones.

 If my Scottie killed the tomato hornworm at the beginning of this post instead of learning about it, the beautiful and beneficial Sphinx Moth would not have graced our garden later on.
 They are amazing creatures to watch, and my children regularly mistaken them for hummingbirds.